devOS-Sanity-Edition/Crab/README.md

 2. Have the Crab description of doom.
 3. Start the function of Crab.
 4. Function must have the crab in there commented out.
 5. Absolutely nothing destructive please.
+Unless it is for the glory of crab. /j
+6. Crab 🦀

 ## Milestone
 1. All programing languages have crab.